mathigon/tropicsu/content/human-health/content.md

-# Human health and climate change
+# Malaria and Human Health

 ## Introduction
 > section: intro
 > id: intro

 ::: .theorem

 The tools in this lesson plan will enable students to: